playmer/krkrz/README.md

 - [Visual Studio 2022 Community](https://visualstudio.microsoft.com/vs/community/)
   - Make sure to install the "Desktop Development with C++" workload during installation

-CMake and Nasm will need to be in your PATH, such that running the following commands would produce the following output.
+CMake and Nasm will need to be in your PATH, such that running the following commands would produce something similar to the following output.

 ```batch
 > nasm -v